 Core Program Goals

 Bryn Athyn College prepares willing students to become reflective individuals and useful citizens, conscious of spiritual reality, and responsive to local, national, and international contexts.
 Our Core Program encourages faculty to place each subject of study within a New Church spiritual context.
-Every course offered addresses one or more of the following six core goals in direct or indirect ways, helping each student to:
+The program develops across four years, with every course offered addressing one or more of the following seven core goals in direct or indirect ways, helping each student to:

-5. Nurture an inquiring spirit in the classroom and well beyond in relation to God, society, nature, and self.
+- Nurture an inquiring spirit in the classroom, and well beyond, in relation to God, society, nature, and self

-6. Foster personal ethics and encourage responsibility for the well-being of others.
+- Foster personal ethics and encourage responsibility for the well-being of all others

 Taken together, these goals underscore our commitment to all three dimensions of the Core Program: a New Church worldview, liberal arts perspectives, and skills associated with the ways educated people participate in society.